Nuclear power in Pennsylvania

-Nuclear power has been widely established in Pennsylvania since the 1950s and has grown to provide almost 25% of the energy produced in PA.
+Nuclear power has been widely established in Pennsylvania since the 1950s and has grown to provide almost 25% of the energy produced in Pennsylvania.
 This is achieved through the four active reactors currently operating.
-There are five inactive reactors in PA, including Three Mile Island, which had a partial meltdown and caused a reevaluation of nuclear reactor safety practices.
+There are five inactive reactors in Pennsylvania, including Three Mile Island, which had a partial meltdown and caused a reevaluation of nuclear reactor safety practices.

 Nuclear power has a significant history in Pennsylvania, beginning in 1954 with the establishment of the first commercial, peace-time plant in America, the Shippingport Atomic Power Station.
 Since the construction of the Shippingport plant, 8 new nuclear plants have been constructed, 5 of which having already been decommissioned.
 Despite these shutdowns, in 2019 the 4 remaining active reactors in Pennsylvania collectively ranked second in the nation in electricity generation from nuclear energy, producing approximately 255 million MWh.

 History

 The start of nuclear power in Pennsylvania was with the Westinghouse Atom Smasher that finished construction and began operation in 1937.
 The Atom Smasher was not a nuclear reactor, but rather a Van de Graaff electrostatic nuclear accelerator.
 It output volts rather than watts, and was used for research on nuclear physics, which helped pave the way for development of future nuclear reactors in the state.

 The state of Pennsylvania is also the birthplace of nuclear power with civilian applications in the United States.
 In May 1958 the first commercial nuclear power plant in the country, Shippingport Atomic Power Station, had completed all construction and testing, producing 80 megawatts (MW) of power.
 This was then increased to 150 MW in 1965 with the addition of a larger reactor, and in 1977 the facility had the first light water breeder reactor on American soil that went to full power production.

 Pennsylvania is also the point of one of the most well known nuclear power facility malfunctions on U.S. soil: the Three Mile Island accident.
 In 1979 the reactor core had a partial meltdown from an electrical failure that inhibited the pumps from sending water to cool the reactor This incident turned into a source of fear and distrust from the public regarding nuclear power which lead to widespread changes in the nuclear power regulation at a national level.

 Since the Three Mile Island accident there have been no new nuclear reactors that have been built in the state of Pennsylvania.
 In 2008 there was an application submitted by Talen Energy for a license for the construction of what would have been the Bell Bend Nuclear Power Plant, however the application was eventually withdrawn in 2016.

 In recent years public support for nuclear power has begun to increase in Pennsylvania, however there are no new reactor projects that are currently underway in the state, and some of the existing reactors are being decommissioned.